 23 rows in set

-The NO_USE_DISTRIBUTED_DML hint prevents a DML operation from being executed in a distributed manner.
-The USE_DISTRIBUTED_DML hint is the opposite of this hint.
+The NO_USE_DISTRIBUTED_DML hint prevents DML operations from being executed in a distributed manner.
+Its opposite is the USE_DISTRIBUTED_DML hint.

 Syntax